jqueja/CSC325-Differential-Privacy-Analysis/README.md

 Throughout this process of learning differential privacy, we have learned the difficulties of preserving the balance of utility and the privacy of the students at Hogwarts.
 The most important  lesson we learned throughout this project was the balance of utility and privacy is not as easy as it seems.
 It requires selecting careful privacy parameters, understanding the data well enough and ensuring that the data produced meets both standards of utility and privacy.

 The implementation of local and global differential privacy using the OpenDP library shows the trade-offs of both approaches.
 Local differential privacy produces privacy on the individual level and global differential privacy offers privacy at the group level.

-(talk about the privacy and utility.png)
+While Global DP can produce slightly more accurate results, for our particular use, there were no observable statistical benefits, and especially none that would outweigh the privacy risks of storing unmodified data with a third party.

 Difficulties we encountered included mostly the usage of the OpenDP library.
 Installing and running the base example tests proved to be difficult as the library does not work with Apple Silicon chips.
 Fine Tuning the epsilon value for our data as we conclude that the epsilon value of 10 workings provides great privacy and utility.
 As shown in the image where epsilon has a value of 0.5, the utility of the data is unusable for the students at Hogwarts.